Char2sGu/layout-projection/packages/core/guides/projection-tree.md

 expect(node.identity() === 'unique-id');
 ```

+All projection nodes must be assigned an ID to identify them uniquely in the projection tree.
+The same ID might be used by different projection node instances at different times, but only one projection node can have a given ID at any time in the projection tree.
+The same ID might also refer to different DOM elements if they represent the same visual element at different times, such as the moving underline of a tab in a tab bar.

-Like in the DOM, a projection node must be attached as a child of a parent projection node, in order to be connected to the projection tree, unless it serves as the root:
+Like in the DOM, a projection node must be attached as a child of a parent projection node in order to be connected to the projection tree, unless it serves as the root:

 ```ts
 declare const root: ProjectionNode;